Paulocracy/text_and_drawing_editor/README.md

 * Bulma as responsive CSS style kit?
 * Explain "id" and "base id"?
 * Typing for single widgets and the widget list by using classes and enums?
+* Follow a specific TS/JS style guide
+* Write a documentation